matrix-org/synapse-s3-storage-provider/README.md

 Regular cleanup job
 -------------------

-There is additionally a `s3_media_upload.py` which can be used in a regular job to upload content to s3, then delete that from local disk.
+There is additionally a script at `scripts/s3_media_upload` which can be used in a regular job to upload content to s3, then delete that from local disk.
 This script can be used in combination with configuration for the storage provider to pull media from s3, but upload it asynchronously.

 Once the package is installed, the script should be run somewhat like the following.
-We suggest using tmux or screen as these can take a long time on larger servers.
+We suggest using `tmux` or `screen` as these can take a long time on larger servers.

 `database.yaml` should contain the keys that would be passed to psycopg2 to connect to your database.
 They can be found in the contents of the